scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         are right, just misleading.
 That the endchar is the last thing in the subr because nothing after it gets executed.
 Hmm, I continue to be misled)
-    -   FontForge will be better able to figure out where hints should be active when it reads in a postscript font.
+    -   websharpstudios will be better able to figure out where hints should be active when it reads in a postscript font.
     -   Autohint will no longer find some erroneous hints.
     -   Autohint will now find the serifs in Nimbus Roman